Samu3lPo/UnrealEngine_Toolbox/README.md

 <ins>SESSION SUBSYSTEM</ins>

 The session subsystem allow you to connect many players to a session or even to chose which session a player want to join.
-This system work out of the box with the null subsystem from Unreal but you can use any online services if you add the correct configuration to your project.
+This system work out of the box with the null subsystem from Unreal but you can use any online subsystem if you add the correct configuration to your project.

 - [Documentation for Steam](https://docs.unrealengine.com/5.1/en-US/online-subsystem-steam-interface-in-unreal-engine/)
 - [Documentation for Epic Game](https://docs.unrealengine.com/5.1/en-US/online-subsystem-eos-plugin-in-unreal-engine/)